tiero/ionio/website/docs/SDK/instantiation.md

 // Finalize the transaction, checking for all requirements to be satisfied.
 // In this case we do not need a signature to unlock the funds
-// In case of signature needed, unlock accepts an optional parameter of IdentityProvider interface const signedTx = await tx.unlock();
+// In case of signature needed, unlock accepts an optional parameter of Signer interface const signedTx = await tx.unlock();

 // extract and broadcast